learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 */
 ```

-Many JavaScript developers even go so far to call the variable we called
+Many JavaScript developers define the variable we called `outerContext` by the
-`outerContext` by the name `self` which sure is confusing for Ruby programmers!
+name `self` which sure is confusing for Ruby programmers!
+In any case, by
-In any case, by using an assignment with `let`, `var` or `const` we put the
+using an assignment with `let`, `var` or `const`, we put the original context
-original context within the function-level scope that the inner function
+within the function-level scope that the inner function encloses as a closure.
-encloses (as a closure).
-This means inside the inner function, we can get
+This means inside the inner function, we can get "back" to the outer function's
-"back" to the outer function's context.
+context.
 That's solution number two.

 What we would _really_ like is for there to be a way to tell the `function`
 inside of `forEach` to